 ProgramsPhoto by Chris Miner

 Download our brochure for a concise summary of what ELEEC has to offer.
 Interested in participating in one of our programs?
-Contact the ELEEC Manager with inquiries or to register.
+Contact us with inquiries or to register.

 We can also work with you to customize a program for your group, from self-guided instruction to staff-led activities for all ages and abilities.